kubedb/docs/docs/guides/redis/backup/kubestash/customization/index.md

 > **WARNING**: Make sure that your provided database has been created before taking backup.

-### Using multiple repositories
+### Using multiple backends

-You can configure multiple repositories for the same backend.
-For example, if you want to back up the `/redis` directory using the `gcs-redis-repo` repository, you can also back up another directory, such as `/redis-copy`, by using a different repository, like `gcs-redis-repo-2`.
+You can configure multiple backends within a single `backupConfiguration`.
+To back up the same data to different backends, such as S3 and GCS, declare each backend in the `.spe.backends` section.
+Then, reference these backends in the `.spec.sessions[*].repositories` section.

 ```yaml
 apiVersion: core.kubestash.com/v1alpha1